speedmax/h2o-php/README.md

 *Tips*

-* if you found you have a lot of common element inside the template, it may be a good idea to put that portion of template in side a block in a base template.
+* If you have found that you have several common elements inside the same template, it may be a good idea to put that portion of the template inside a `block` in a base template.
-* block gives you a hook, especially useful they are useful for javascript, css too
+* `block` give you a hook, which is useful, since these can help with javascript and css too.
 * When defining a block use a short and distinctive name

 ### Configuration
-There are a range of option to set up the template system the way you want it.
+There are a range of options for configuring the template engine.

     <?php
         $h2o = new H2o('template.tpl', array(